michaelpatrickpurcell/xix/README.md

 Place your hand card in the strike row.
 If your hand card is in your closed hand, place it face down.
 If your hand card is in your open hand, place it face up.

+Note that your hand card and the strike card must be different cards.
+You cannot make a "trade" by first adding the strike card to one of your hands and then choosing that same card to be your hand card.

 ## Tips and Tricks
   - Slide a card from the strike row towards you when you take a strike.
 This will help you remember how many strikes have been received in the current exchange.

   - Once a card has been played during the game, it will remain face up for the remainder of the game.

+  - The first three tricks in each exchange are each worth one point, the fourth trick is worth two points, and the fifth trick is worth three points.